Bgeninatti/pythonium/docs/source/tutorial/01_first_player.rst

     $ pyhtonium --player my_player
     ** Pythonium **
-    Running battle in Sector #PBA5V2
+    Running battle in Galaxy #PBA5V2
     Playing game.....................................
     Nobody won
-    Game ran in 5.38 seconds

-The output will show the name of the *sector* (some place in the galaxy) where the game occurs, and some other self-explained information.
+The output will show the name of the galaxy where the game occurs, and some other self-explained information.

 Once the command finishes, you will find in your working directory two files: